-In visiting the Dead Sea, one of your goals – besides rubbing yourself in healing black mud, getting pampering spa treatments and enjoying the beautiful landscapes and seascapes – may be getting a nice tan.
-Supposedly, getting tanned at the Dead Sea is less risky than at other places: its location, at 430.5 meters below sea level, provides it with extra atmosphere which filters the ultraviolet rays of the sun.
-So if you are sensitive to sunburn, this is definitely a good reason to spend you next vacation at the Dead Sea (however, using sunblock is still recommended).
+In visiting the Dead Sea, one of your goals – besides rubbing yourself in healing black mud, getting pampering spa treatments, and enjoying the beautiful landscapes and seascapes – may be getting a nice tan.
+Supposedly, getting tanned at the Dead Sea is less risky than at other places: its location, at 430.5 meters below sea level, provides it with an extra atmosphere that filters the ultraviolet rays of the sun.
+So if you are sensitive to sunburn, this is definitely a good reason to spend your next vacation at the Dead Sea (however, using sunblock is still recommended).

 1. You can leave your hat on (you had better do so!)